Hillary and Chelsea Clinton to Speak at Royal Television Society Convention in Cambridge

 “The eminent combination of Hillary and Chelsea Clinton … promises an erudite and unmissable session,” said Theresa Wise, CEO of the Royal Television Society.

-The theme of the event, for which YouTube serves as the principal sponsor, is “Broadcast Britain: Reshaping Britishness on the global stage.”
+The theme of the event, for which YouTube serves as the principal sponsor, with additional sponsors in the form of NTT Data, Pinewood TV Studios, BBC Studios, Accenture and Korn Ferry, is “Broadcast Britain: Reshaping Britishness on the global stage.”

-panel of successful disabled media players including Presenter Briony May Williams and David Proud, Actor, Writer & Director, to discuss and celebrate diverse disabled talent in the industry.
-Following this, session 17 will take place chaired by Lorraine Heggessey, Chair, Grierson Trust and Advisor, Channel 4 Growth Fund.
-Heggessey will moderate a conversation with Ralph Lee, Chief Executive, Production, BBC Studios, Brandon Riegg, VP, Unscripted and Documentary Series, Netflix, Sanjay Singhal, Chief Executive, Voltage TV and Jane Turton, CEO, All3Media with a focus on the influence of global streamers on content production for UK indies.

 THR Newsletters